Effective Legal Support for Citizenship and Immigration Matters.

-If you are a Canadian employer and are thinking of hiring a foreign worker, you probably need to obtain a positive Labor Market Impact Assessment (LMIA).
+If you are a Canadian employer thinking of hiring a foreign worker, know that you probably need to obtain a positive Labor Market Impact Assessment (LMIA).
 It is a major step in the process when Canadian employers plan to hire temporary foreign workers (TFW).
 The chance of approval will depend on the demand for a particular job or position open to the foreign worker and the availability of Canadian citizens or permanent residents to fill that demand.
 Jobs or occupations are classified under the National Occupational Classification (NOC) for Canadian immigration purposes.
 Canadian employers or their representatives must research the job outlook for the relevant NOC code.
 Sectors with labour shortages (good outlook) such as healthcare workers (caregivers) have a higher probability of approval compared to sectors with no labour shortages (fair or limited outlook).
 A positive LMIA is generally required before a foreign worker can apply for a temporary work permit.

 Book an appointment and let us know your legal status.

-- A complete Medical Examination
+- complete Medical Examination

 Sponsoring Family & Other Relatives To CANADA: